 After lunch, the gauchos will continue to showcase their abilities, this time as they perform a series of feats known as carreras de sortijas ("ring races").
 These are typical in gaucho equine competition and showcase the cowboys' great skills on horseback.
 The day ends with a late-afternoon serving of mate, the popular tea-like infusion that is an indispensable part of Argentine culture.

-Tours that Include Gaucho Experience in Argentina
+Intineraries with Gaucho Experience in Argentina

 Explore the highlights of Buenos Aires on this quick 5-day trip.
 First, explore the eclectic city of Buenos Aires on a comprehensive walking tour.
 In the evening, get in touch with the rhythm of Buenos Aires during a tango lesson.
 Next, travel to the countryside to experience the gaucho (cowboy) lifestyle and enjoy traditional Argentine asado before heading back to enjoy one last evening in the city.